eugenewebdevs/python-quick-start/README.md

 This is NOT the best way to learn python if you are looking to write professional production python.

-This is a more simple approach meant for those creating basic instructional scripting for tools that accept python as instructions.
+This is a more simple approach meant for those creating basic instructional scripting for tools that accept python as instruction.

+The power of scripting is scaling tasks.
+The repetitive and tedious tasks are perfect for machines.
+Not so much for humans.
+What could take a human hours to complete a machine can in seconds.
+This of course is dependant on clear precise instruction.
+This is where python comes in.

 In this course will only be running single files.
 As applications get complicated there will be more files involved.
 Remember this is a skill, and you're not supposed to get this overnight. people make careers from years of experiences with this knowledge.
 Take your time.